samueltessy/COVID-Unemployment-Analysis/README.md

-# Project: Finding New Normal After COVID-19: Navigating Unemployment Patterns and Emerging Trends
+# Finding New Normal After COVID-19: Navigating Unemployment Patterns and Emerging Trends

 ## Department of Computing and Mathematics
 ### Computing and Digital Technology Postgraduate Programmes